 Mrs. Ezell received a Bachelor's Degree in Education from Oakland City University in Indiana.
 This year will make her 31st year in teaching, of which, she taught 22 years in kindergarten, 6 years in second grade, 1 year in 3rd grade, and 1 year in 5th grade.
 She and her husband, Dennis, have been married for 37 years and have 2 children and 1 grandbaby.
 Her oldest daughter, Samantha, graduated from the U of A in Fayetteville and is a high school English teacher at Gravette.
 Her husband, Ryan, graduated from the U of A with a computer degree is now is a programmer for J. B. Hunt.
 Samantha and Ryan just had their first baby, Leah Rose, 1 month ago.
 Her youngest daughter, Roseanna, graduated from the University of the Ozarks at Clarksville where she majored in accounting and played basketball for 4 years.
 She is now employed as an accountant for Walton Enterprises.
 Her husband, Bobby, graduated from the University of the Ozarks where he majored in economics and played baseball for 4 years.
 He is currently a financial analyst for J. B. Hunt.
 Dennis is employed at NWACA as the maintenance technician with licenses for electrical, plumbing, heating, air conditioning, refrigeration, safety regulations, and their overall plant operations.
 Mrs. Ezell believes in the philosophy that "children may never remember what I taught them, but they will remember how I treated them."
 She loves teaching because she loves making learning fun for others.

 Hello, I am Ms. Sydney Walsh!
-I am in my first year of teaching and am so excited for the opportunity to do that at the Classical Academy.
+I am in my second year of teaching and am so excited for the opportunity to do that at the Classical Academy.
 I went to undergrad at the University of Arkansas and am completing my Master's of Teaching at Harding University this school year and will be finished in May.
 Outside of school I love to travel, bake, play and watch sports (especially the Hogs), wander around Target, drink coffee, and spend time with my family and friends!